Do I have to live on campus?

 Can I move out if I don’t like where I am living?

-Residents living in Green Hall are locked into their contract for the full nine months of that contract.
-Those wishing to get out of their contracts must see the vice president of student affairs and go through the appeals process.
-Those living in upperclassmen facilities are locked into their contracts for 12 months.
-They, too, must go through the appeals process if wishing to break their contract early.
+Residents living on campus are locked into their contract for the full nine months of that contract.
+Those wishing to break their contracts early must see the Director of Community and Residential Development and go through the appeals process.

 What if I do not like my roommate?

 Community and Residential Development asks that you live with your roommate for at least two weeks before requesting a move.
-The staff will work with residents on a case-by-case basis if space is available for a room change.
+The staff will work with residents on a case-by-case basis to mediate the situation.
+Only after participation in the mediation process will a room change be considered if space is available for a room change.

 Are cable and Internet charges included in my housing fees?

 In Green Hall, the living room and bedroom cable is included in the overall cost of housing.
 Two Ethernet connections are available in each bedroom as well as a connection in the living room.
 The Internet, too, is included in the overall housing costs.
-Cable and Internet connections are also included in all upperclassmen facilities, with the exception of the houses, where only cable is provided.
+Cable and Internet connections are also included in all upperclassmen facilities, with the exception of the houses.

 How can I protect my personal property?